Luminova Framework

 The Validation class allows you to define and apply rules to user-submitted data, ensuring inputs meet specific criteria before processing or saving to the database.

-The Validation class in the Luminova** provides an easy and powerful way to check user input before it's processed or stored.It ensures that every field in your form or request meets the expected format, type, and constraints you define.
+The input Validation class checks user data before it is processed or stored.It ensures each field in a request matches the format, type, and constraints you define.

 Validation Rules

-Luminova includes a wide range of ready-to-use validation rules such as required, min, max, email, integer, alpha, url, and many more.
+Luminova provides a comprehensive set of built-in rules such as required, min, max, email, integer, alpha, and url.

-For the complete list of available rules and their parameters, see the full Validation Rules Reference.
+For the complete list of rules and their parameters, see:

 Defining Validation Rules